In that day...

 As seen by Isaiah and perhaps others.

 It's time to look at this phrase in particular as presented in various contexts starting with Isiah and continuing as times and circumstances permit.
 This is a side effort in patiently believing while watching the words of God as spoken through the prophets unfold.
-I will be discussing each context with minimal elaboration and providing a 'score' for each to relate relevance to the contents of the presentation contained within this website.
-The score will be 0-5 stars with zero being represented by a -.
+I will be discussing each context with minimal elaboration.

 What does 'day' mean?
 It has been speculated elsewhere that a day can refer to a 1000 years.
 (Psalm 90:4, 2 Peter 3:8) This is interesting in that following the biblical timeline since the creation of man, the sixth day is approaching an end.
 Is that what is meant when Isaiah and others say, "in that day?"
 No speculation one way or the other as what is sufficient I expect for this discussion is in general, we will find, that day often points to our time, now.